L3 Apprenticeship Standard

 Job Roles this qualification is suitable for:

-You provide high quality, compassionate healthcare, following standards, policies or protocols and always acting within the limits of your competence.
-You may work in a range of services e.g. hospital, community, health or day-care unit, birth centre or midwifery led unit, someone’s home, operating theatre, nursing or care home, assessment centre, hospice, school, prison, GP surgery, charity or voluntary organisation; working in partnership with individuals, families, carers and other service providers.
+The learner provides high quality and compassionate healthcare following standards, policies or protocols and is always acting within the limits of their competencies.
+The learner may work in a range of services like the NHS hospitals, private hospitals, community, health or day care unit, birth centre or midwifery led unit, operating theatre, nursing or care home, assessment centre, hospice, school, prison, GP surgery, charity or voluntary organisation.
+The learner may work in partnership with individuals, families, carers and other service providers.

-Duties are delegated to you in line with care plans, not all duties are routine, and you will need to use your knowledge, experience and understanding to take decisions within your area of responsibility.
-You are accountable for your work and for reviewing the effectiveness of your actions.
-You may supervise or guide the less experienced staff in your team.
+Duties are delegated to the learner in line with the care plans.
+The learner will need to use their knowledge, experience and understanding to take decisions within their area of responsibility.
+The learner may supervise or guide the less experienced staff within their team.

-- How to carry out routine and complex clinical or therapeutic tasks delegated to you, the care plans and delegation protocols used in your organisation
+- How to carry out a routine and complex clinical or therapeutic task delegated to them through care plans and delegation protocols used in the organisation

 - How to support a person’s comfort and wellbeing, the signs of a person whose health and wellbeing is deteriorating or who is experiencing pain or discomfort

-- The main types of mental ill health and their impact on people’s lives; indicators for mental capacity, the importance of early diagnosis in relation to cognitive issues; the possible signs of mental ill health and learning disability in people; why external factors, adapting from childhood to adulthood, depression, delirium or the normal ageing process may be mistaken for mental ill health; how changes in cognition can impact health and wellbeing; how to report changes and deterioration; how to support others to report changes and deterioration, how to escalate changes and deterioration
+- The main types of mental ill-health and their impact on people’s lives.
+Indicators for mental health capacity, the importance of early diagnosis in relation to cognitive issues and the possible signs of mental ill health and learning disability in Reasons on why the external factors like depression, delirium or the normal ageing process may be mistaken for mental ill health.
+How changes in cognition can impact health and wellbeing and how to report changes and deterioration

 On Programme Learning: